mdhaber/scipy-github/.github/ISSUE_TEMPLATE/Bug_report.md

+---
+name: Bug Report
+about: Create a report to help us improve Numba

+---

 <!--
-Thank you for taking the time to report a SciPy issue.
+Thank you for taking the time to file a bug report.
-Please describe the issue in detail, and for bug reports fill in the fields below.
-You can delete the sections that don't apply to your issue.
+Please fill in the fields below, deleting the sections that don't apply to your issue.
 You can view the final output by clicking the preview button above.
+Note: This is a comment, and won't appear in the output.
 -->

 My issue is about ...